jannis-baum/weBlock/README.md

 ##### Data collection & building models: scraping & training

-For the collection of data, weBlock relies on [Google News](https://news.google.com/) to scrape recently published articles and those articles to scrape information used to train its natural language processing models.
+For the collection of data, weBlock relies on [Google News](https://news.google.com/) to scrape recently published articles.
+Those articles in turn are then scraped for information used to train its natural language processing models and build a database of paragraphs used to replace censored content.

 `scrape-negative` is used to collect examples for what is undesired by the censorer.
 It searches Google News with the comma-separated queries defined in the environment variable `NEGATIVE_QUERIES` in `server/.env`.\
-The scraped articles are then used in censoring as negative examples, where the [Word Mover's Distance](http://proceedings.mlr.press/v37/kusnerb15.pdf) of a paragraph to the scraped article's summaries plays a role in determining wether that paragraph should be censored.
+The scraped articles are then used as negative examples in censoring, where the [Word Mover's Distance](http://proceedings.mlr.press/v37/kusnerb15.pdf) of a paragraph to the scraped article's summaries plays a role in determining wether that paragraph should be censored.

 `scrape-positive` is used to collect examples for what is desired by the censorer.
 It, analogously to `scrape-negative`, searches Google News with the comma-separated queries defined in the environment variable `POSITIVE_QUERIES` in `server/.env`.\
 If `scrape-positive` is run with the argument `-t` or `--train`, the resulting articles from this scraping are used to train a [Biterm Topic Model](https://github.com/xiaohuiyan/xiaohuiyan.github.io/blob/master/paper/BTM-WWW13.pdf) with the parameters defined by the environment variables `TRAINING_*` as given in `server/.env`.
+Leave these parameters unchanged for fast but far-from-optimal results.
 Training is necessary on the first run, but can later be skipped to reuse the existing BT Model.\
 The Biterm Topic Model makes the key decision in finding which of the scraped positive, desired examples in the database will be used to replace a paragraph that is marked for censorship.

 Both `scrape-positive` as well as `scrape-negative` have an optional argument `-n` or `--narticles` that can be used to define an upper limit for how many arguments are scraped per query.
+This argument defaults to `10` if omitted.

 Note that Google search operators such as the `site:` or `when:` modifiers  can strongly refine and empower defined search queries (e.g. `when:7d` constrains results to articles published in the past week).
 See [this incomplete list of operators](https://developers.google.com/search/docs/advanced/debug/search-operators/overview).